mohitlabs/Research/Dissertation1.md

 This paper describes that how Emotionally Intelligent Machines(EIM's) can be developed by using the concept of Ancient Vedic Astrology.

 ## Keywords
-> Neural Networks, Sentimental Analysis, Vedic Astrology, Synthesis, Emotional Intelligence, Affective Computing, Subconsious, Cognitive Science, Philosophy, Psychology, Modalities, Galvanic Resistance, Bioinformatics
+> Neural Networks, Sentimental Analysis, Vedic Astrology, Synthesis, Emotional Intelligence, Affective Computing, Subconsious, Cognitive Science, Philosophy, Psychology, Modalities, Galvanic Resistance, Bioinformatics, The Gateway Experience, Hemi-Sync, Cognitive Dissonance, Cognitive Harmony, Astral Travel, Hypnosis, Trasedental Meditation, BioFeedback(Creative Visualization), Emotion Dynamics

 ## 1. Introduction
 > Need of EIM's in Modern Technical World

-> Human Mind, Astrology & Dynamical Systems
+> Human Mind, Vedic Astrology & Dynamical Systems

 Human mind is one of the most important part of the entire human body which contains thoughts, imagination, memory, will power & sensation.
 Every human being has it's own personality.
 Some have similar personalities, some have not.
 The individual's mindset is responsible for it's own personality and behaviour.
 Human mind is classified majorly into three categories.
 Conscious, subconscious & unconscious mind.
 All the events around us which we are experiencing currently which is also known as the "awareness", comes due to the conscious mind, all of our habits and routines which are formed due to the repetition processes of our feelings, experiences and task handling and completion are stored in the subconscious.
 The third type of category of mind is the most mysterious and powerful which is the unconscious mind.
 It operates beyond our conscious awareness.
 It is the part of our mind which contains thoughts, memories and emotions that we are not aware of, but that still influence our behaviour and feelings drastically.
 Conscious mind contains some short term memory in a very less amount.
 The content stored inside this type of mind can be changed easily.
-Subconscious mind has more memory than the conscious mind.
+Subconscious mind has more long term memory than the conscious mind.
 It can store thoughts longer than the conscious mind which are difficult to change and involves practicing something continuously, developing habits by doing continous efforts, etc in order to change the mindset.
 The unconscious mind has permanent memory which can't be changed by any type of effort.
 It is the primary source of the human behaviour and personality.
 It is just like the default personality of any particular human being.

+Emotion Dynamics, melody progression example, comedy jokes example, momentum

+In this presentation, Mr. Jon Miles explores the ways in which differential equations for physical energy transfer can be applied to modeling emotion dynamics, with a view toward application in health-care.
+Improving one's emotional well-being is based on reducing emotional impedance, and understanding how emotion flows through circuits can help in reducing the blockages to flow.

 Astrology is like the snapshot of our unconscious mind.